gorums/music-mcp-rules/README.md

 ## 📚 Documentation

-Our documentation is organized into two main sections:
+Our documentation is organized into three main sections:

 ## 📚 Documentation Sections